emma-table-tennis/table-tennis-stroke-serve-ontology/README.md

 ## 📜 Citation

 If you use this framework in your research or project, please use the following citation format:
 > *Ji, X. (2025).
-Spin, Speed.
-Strategy – A Mathematic Guide to Table Tennis.
+Spin, Speed, Strategy – A Mathematic Guide to Table Tennis.
 Manuscript submitted for publication.*